Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Observations

 \subsection{Search for Gamma-Ray Bursts}

 We performed an archival search for GRB detections in the NASA General Coordinates Network Circulars\footnote{\href{https://gcn.nasa.gov/circulars/}{https://gcn.nasa.gov/circulars/}}.
-We looked for GRBs detected within a week of the transient's optical light-curve peak that had a localization consistent with the transient.
+We looked for GRBs detected within a week of the transient's optical light-curve peak that had a localization that was within 3-$\sigma$ of the transient's coordinates.
 No such GRBs were reported.